hlombard/42/README.md

 Developed on macOS X.

-macOS Sierra: Remove the ``Werror`` flag in the Makefile and ignore the "deprecated" warnings.
+macOS Sierra: Ignore the deprecated warnings.